 People Protecting Pierce

-Last Spring, residents around Salem township in found out that a big dairy facility, was moving to more than double in size from under 2000 to more than 5000 cows.
+In Spring of 2023, residents around Salem township in found out that a big dairy facility, was moving to more than double in size from under 2000 to more than 5000 cows.
 That’s when the seeds of this campaign began.

 What is a CAFO?